About Honors Day

 2023 Honors Day Program | April 15, 2 p.m., The Moody Center

-Student honorees and their guests will gather to celebrate their achievements at a university-wide ceremony.
-Hosted by President Hartzell, the ceremony will take place at the Moody Center on the UT Austin campus.
+Student honorees and their guests gathered to celebrate their achievements at a university-wide ceremony.
+Hosted by Provost Wood, the ceremony took place at the Moody Center on the UT Austin campus.
+UT professor Moriba Jah served as the Honors Day speaker.

-Each scholar attending the ceremony will receive a set of honors cords that can be worn with academic regalia at Commencement.
-Distinguished College Scholars are also awarded a medallion onstage during the ceremony.
+Each scholar who attended the ceremony received a set of honors cords that can be worn with academic regalia at Commencement.
+Distinguished College Scholars were awarded a medallion onstage during the ceremony.

-In keeping with tradition, the UT Tower will be lit orange on Saturday, April 15, to celebrate the 2023 College and Distinguished College Scholars.
+In keeping with tradition, the UT Tower was lit orange on Saturday, April 15, to celebrate the 2023 College and Distinguished College Scholars.